Skip to main content

 ZMK's pointing device support builds upon the Zephyr input API to offer pointing/mouse functionality with various hardware.
 A limited number of input drivers are available in the Zephyr version currently used by ZMK, but additional drivers can be found in external modules for a variety of hardware.

-The details will depend on if you are adding a pointing device to a split peripheral as opposed to a unibody keyboard or split central part:
+Pointing devices are also supported on split peripherals, with some additional configuration using the input split device.
+The configuration details will thus vary depending on if you are adding a pointing device to a split peripheral as opposed to a unibody keyboard or split central part.

 Input Device